-Journal of Planning Literature (JPL): This quarterly publish journal includes review articles and abstracts of recent literature in city and regional planning and design.
+Journal of Planning Literature (JPL): This quarterly journal includes review articles and abstracts of recent literature in city and regional planning and design.
 A typical issue contains refereed literature reviews; a Council of Planning Librarians (CPL) Bibliography; abstracts of recent journal articles and dissertations; and bibliographic listings.
 JPL offers an understanding of the state of knowledge of the field for use in research or professional practice.

 LexisNexis Academic: This full-text database features over 18,000 sources including newspapers, journals, wire services, newsletters, company reports and SEC filings, case law, government documents, transcripts of broadcasts, and selected reference works.